 In the 3D Mechanical Modeling course, the student becomes acquainted with concepts of the software related to Parametric modeling for mechanical drafting.
 The student will develop the skills necessary to create 3D models and presentation/working drawings.

-DFTG 1107 - Advanced Dimensioning/Sectional Views
+DFTG 1107 - Advanced Dimensioning/Sectional Views (3)

-Prerequisite: DFTG 1103.
-Corequisite: DFTG 1105 or DFTG 1127.
-Technical Drawing II continues dimensioning skill development and introduces tools for precision measurement and sectional views.
+Advanced Dimensioning/Sectional Views continues dimensioning skill development and introduces tools for precision measurement and sectional views.